Degrees of the University of Oxford: Undergraduate awards

-The bachelor's degree is awarded soon after the end of the degree course (three or four years after matriculation).
-Contrary to common UK practice, Oxford does not award bachelor's degrees with honours; however, a student whose degree is classified third class or higher is considered "to have achieved honours status".
+For the bachelor's degrees, there are examinations (called Final Schools) in the student's final Trinity term, which usually comes in the third or fourth year after matriculation, and the degrees are awarded at a graduation ceremony soon afterwards.
+Contrary to common UK practice, 'The University does not award BA (Hons) qualifications, but considers candidates awarded a BA to have achieved honours status if they have been classified with a third class degree or higher'.

-Until recently, all undergraduates studied for the degree of Bachelor of Arts.
+Until the 20th century, all undergraduates studied for the degree of Bachelor of Arts.
 The BFA was introduced in 1978.
-Holders of the degrees of BA and BFA both proceed in time to the degree of Master of Arts (MA).
-Note that the BA is still awarded even for some science courses, such as the three-year Physics degree which also still adheres to the traditional degree classification structure, with only 30% of candidates being awarded an upper second class honours or above.
-The degree of Bachelor of Science (BSc) has never been awarded as an undergraduate degree at Oxford; it used to be awarded as a graduate qualification, however.
+Holders of the degrees of BA and BFA may both proceed in time to the degree of Master of Arts (MA).
+The BA is awarded even for science courses, such as the three-year Physics degree.
+The degree of Bachelor of Science (BSc) has never been awarded as an undergraduate degree at Oxford.
+It used to be awarded as a graduate qualification, however.